People

-Improving chemical shift-based methods in NMR.
+Improving data interpretation methods for NMR.

 G.0328.16N (Jan.
 1, 2016-Dec.
 31, 2019)